These Bacon Wrapped Pretzel Rods with Brown Sugar and Cayenne Glaze are simply indescribable. Crunchy, chewy, salty, hot, and sweet? Yes…perfection!

 Before many of us starting scattering around the country, I had a great group of girlfriends that would meet regularly at my home each summer for a Girls Nite In.
 I made my favorite margaritas and they all brought snacks and we would just gab and drink and eat til we could no more.

-We even wore our PJ’s for the event although everyone actually went home; it made us feel like we were girls again!
+We even wore our PJ’s for the events although everyone actually went home; it made us feel like we were girls again!
 I will never forget the words on the hand written recipe card that my friend Stacy gave me for these treats that we all loved so much we demanded she bring them to our summer soiree every year; it went something like this:

 Do not proceed if you are looking for a low fat or low calorie dish!